modelica/www.modelica.org/content/events/modelica2025/_index.md

 <!-- As discussed with Dirk the event page of the 16th Int.
 Modelica Confrence 2025 will be built up similar to the american in 2024 -->
-# International Modelica Conference 2025
+# 16th International Modelica Conference

-We are glad to announce the **International Modelica Conference 2025**.
+We are glad to announce the **16th International Modelica Conference** in 2025.
 It will take place at the marvelous city of Lucerne in Switzerland.
 It is organized by [HSLU](https://www.hslu.ch/en/), the University of Applied Sciences and Arts Lucerne  in cooperation with the [Modelica Association](/association/).
 This is the first visit of this conference series in Switzerland.

 ![Luzern old part of town.
 Picture by Simon Koopmann](https://upload.wikimedia.org/wikipedia/commons/thumb/7/71/Luzern_old_part_of_town.JPG/1280px-Luzern_old_part_of_town.JPG)